-The Terrorist attacks of September 11, 2001 necessitated key changes to the air travel industry which saw heightened security.
-Among there requirements was the need to comply with the Standard 3.1.2 of the ICAO Annex 17, Amendment 11 which provides that “Each Contracting State shall designate and specify to ICAO an appropriate authority within its administration to be responsible for the development, implementation and maintenance of the National Civil Aviation Security Programme.”
+On September 11, 2001, an elaborated and extremely destructive series of attacks using commercial planes brought light to security issues in the aviation industry, which prompted global action to adopt Standard 3.1.2 of the Annex 17 to Chicago Convention otherwise known as the International Civil Aviation Organization.
+This required each Contracting State to designate and specify to ICAO an appropriate authority within its administration to be responsible for the development, implementation and maintenance of the National Civil Aviation Security Programme (NCASP).